Call the SearchCatalogObjects Endpoint

 To search for catalog objects of a known attribute name and value, call the SearchCatalogObjects endpoint while supplying the exact_query filter in the query parameter.

-This is illustrated in the following cURL examples.
+This is shown in the following examples.

 Search catalog objects